Calvert Lakes Riding Centre

 The majority of riders and drivers are attending an Activity Break at the main centre, but we also cater for local people with disabilities and community riders, plus (subject to availability) visitors to the Lake District with a disability.

 The facilities themselves are purpose built with indoor and outdoor arenas, viewing gallery, state of the art lifts and electronic hoists.
-For those unable to ride, we also have adapted wheelchair accessible traps, but please note there is a weight limit of 83kg (13 stone) for horse riders and 114kg (18 stone) for trap drivers (including weight of wheelchair if used).
+For those unable to ride, we have adapted wheelchair accessible traps.
+Please note there is a weight limit of 83kg (13 stone) for horse riders and 114kg (18 stone) for trap drivers (including weight of wheelchair if used).
 Electric powered wheelchairs are not permitted on the traps, but a basic manual wheelchair can be provided.

 We are very reliant on support from the local community and wouldn’t be able to operate were it not for our team of around 70 local volunteers.
 They help in a variety of ways, such as leading, side walking, escorting riders and trap drivers, assisting pony-care sessions, and fundraising.